D3rrickLa/machine_learning_tfnmp/note.md

 1. use mediapipe to capture the hand gesture position
 2. translate that information into something useful
-3. take that info and put it into a dataset folder - thinking EXCEL file or something
+3. take that info and put it into a dataset folder - thinking EXCEL file or CSV
 4. use tensorflow to build the model

 ### how it could work - video